Tax year 2026

 How Box 3 works in 2026

-You can in some cases elect to be taxed on actual return (werkelijk rendement) instead, particularly if your investments underperformed the forfait.
+Werkelijk rendement (actual return) opt-in.
+When you file, you can elect to be taxed on actual return instead of the forfait, particularly if your investments underperformed.
+The Belastingdienst publishes a separate calculation form for this.
 This calculator only models the forfait method.

 Frequently asked questions